NANCI BUIZA (Spanish), Coordinator

 Study Abroad or Other Immersive Learning Experience

-- Students are required to spend one or more semesters engaging in an immersive experience off campus.
-By extending learning beyond the traditional classroom, students have distinctive opportunities for enriching intellectual experiences and unique opportunities for personal growth.
-The immersive experience may take one of two forms: either studying abroad in a program approved by both the Latin American and Latino Studies Committee and the Off-Campus Study Office, or completing a semester-long internship or community service project in Latin America or in a Latinx community in the U.S., overseen by a faculty member affiliated with the program and approved by the Latin American and Latino Studies Committee.
+- The immersive experience may take one of two forms: either studying abroad in a program approved by both the Latin American and Latino Studies Committee and the Off-Campus Study Office, or completing a semester-long internship or community service project in Latin America or in a Latinx community in the U.S. Either option should be approved by the Latin American and Latino Studies coordinator.

 - Students may apply two courses from work taken abroad in Latin America to their Latin American and Latino Studies academic program.